DevExpress-Examples/xaf-how-to-highlight-invalid-properties-when-a-view-is-activated/Readme.md

 # Validation - How to highlight invalid properties when the View is shown

-<p>This example demonstrates, how to check rules when the View is activated, or the View's object is changed.
-For that purpose, the ImmediateValidationController is implemented.
-To avoid checking these rules when the business object is saved or deleted, their context is set to Custom.</p>
+By default XAF [Validation Module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module) validates object when a user saves or deletes an object.
+This example demonstrates, how to check rules when a user activates a View, or changes a View's object.
+For that purpose, we created the [ImmediateValidationController.cs](./CS/EFCore/ValidateHighlightEF/ValidateHighlightEF.Module/Controllers/ImmediateValidationController.cs).